Ravi123sv/Ravi123sv/README.md

 > _"Don’t wait to be ready.
 Start building.
 You’ll get ready while doing."_

 ### 🌟 Daily Fact
-> _On average a hedgehog's heart beats 300 times a minute._
+> _Mount Olympus Mons on Mars is three times the size of Mount Everest._